Understanding that climate change represents environmental, economic and social risks,

 Blue Seal of Excellence service center.

-In addition, EWEB's fleet has also gained Lane County Pollution Prevention Coalition "Eco-biz" certification,
+In addition, EWEB's fleet shop has gained Lane County Pollution Prevention Coalition "Eco-biz" certification,

 a pollution prevention award of excellence.